kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] major refactorization of visibility toggling in 'app.py', saving about 100 rows of space (repetition out of the window)
 - [x] admin can permanently DELETE categories (in addition to disabling them), and in case of a successful DELETE, the respective category with its associated buttons are "display.style = none"'d -> no need to refresh.
 - [x] csrf_token for every POST, UPDATE or DELETE -kind of form, checking according to session.csrf_token in app.py
+- [x] deployed in fly.io, testable at "https://dinerappthing.fly.dev/"!
+You can create a new account, look at the restaurant map, write comments and ratings, etc. I currently have only a couple so that I don't run out of my free Google Places API.

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.